 c.
 A monetary value assignment (conversion factor) for one unit of value in each of the categories of service.

-20. Fee Schedule Appeal Process.
-As part of the medical bill review process, the EEOICPA regulations provide for the appeal of fee schedule reductions (charges by a provider that have been reduced in accordance with the OWCP fee schedule for that specific service.)
+13. Fee Schedule Appeal Process.
+As part of the medical bill review process, program regulations provide for the appeal of fee schedule reductions (charges by a provider that have been reduced in accordance with the OWCP fee schedule for that specific service.)
 In order to maintain consistency, record responses, and track fee schedule appeals, the following procedures have been developed to further delineate this process.

 a.
-When the BPA receives a fee appeal request letter, the BPA stores an electronic copy of the appeal letter in the Stored Image Retrieval system (SIR), linked to the remittance voucher, and sends a printed copy of the letter to DEEOIC Central Bill Processing, through the NO Payment Systems Manager (PSM).
+When the BPA receives a fee appeal request letter, the BPA stores an electronic copy of the appeal letter in the XTCM Image Retrieval system, linked to the remittance voucher if submitted by the provider, and sends an email to the MBPU for review.

 b.
-For each fee schedule appeal letter received, the PSM creates a record, and maintains them in a tracking system (spreadsheet or database) created for this purpose.
+For each fee schedule appeal letter received, the MBPU creates a record, and maintains it in a tracking system (spreadsheet or database) created for this purpose.

 c.
-The PSM reviews the fee appeal request to determine if the provider has met any of the conditions below which justify a reevaluation of the amount paid.
+The MBPU POC reviews the fee appeal request to determine if the provider has met any of the conditions below which justify a reevaluation of the amount paid.
 These three conditions, as found in 20 C.F.R.
 30.712, are: